 Mediation analysis is a central topic in applied psychological research, particularly when designing and evaluating intervention studies \parencite{Windgassen2016}.
-A mediator variable represents part of the causal pathway connecting an intervention to an outcome \parencite{holland1988}.
+A mediator variable represents part of the causal pathway connecting an intervention to an outcome \parencite{Holland1988}.
 That is, the intervention influences the mediator, which in turn affects the outcome.
-Positioned temporally and conceptually between intervention and outcome, mediators are supposed to help to explain how and why treatments work.
+Positioned temporally and conceptually between intervention and outcome, mediators explain how and why treatments work, which offers several advantages.

-Identifying valid mediators offers several advantages.
-First, they provide insight into the mechanisms through which interventions exert their effects.
+First, mediators provide insight into the mechanisms through which interventions exert their effects.
 For example, cognitive behavioral therapy (CBT) may reduce social anxiety symptoms by first reducing maladaptive beliefs, suggesting that cognitive change is the driving force behind therapeutic improvement \parencite{Boden2012, DeCastella2015}.
-Second, understanding which variables serve as mediators can guide the refinement of interventions.
-For instance, if maladaptive beliefs are shown to mediate treatment outcomes, new CBT protocols can be more precisely tailored to target these thought patterns.
+Second, understanding which variables serve as mediators can guide the refinement of interventions: if a specific mechanism is identified, treatment protocols can be more precisely tailored to target it.
 Third, mediators can act as early indicators of treatment success because they precede the outcome in the causal sequence.
 When such variables are easier or less costly to measure, this allows for more timely and resource-efficient evaluations.

-To realize these advantages, it is essential to validate the causal role of potential mediators.
-Mediator candidates are typically chosen based on theoretical claims regarding their involvement in the treatment mechanism.
-These claims must be rigorously tested empirically and rejected if unsupported by data.
-Given the risk of confounding and the inherent complexity of psychological mechanisms, it is crucial to employ robust analytical methods to detect valid mediation effects while minimizing the risk of spurious findings under realistic conditions.
+A difficulty in identifying mediators is potential unobserved confounders.
+While conducting a randomized controlled trial (RCT) protects the treatment-outcome and treatment-mediator pathways, it does not shield the mediator-outcome relationship from confounding.
+Experimentally isolating this effect would require the direct manipulation and randomization of the mediator itself.
+However, such an approach is typically challenging or even impossible for psychological constructs.
+Consequently, most applied studies rely on the assumption of Sequential Ignorability, which presumes the absence of unmeasured mediator-outcome confounding \parencite{Imai2010}. \textcite{Vo2020} found that $96\%$ of mediation studies employ traditional methods based on this assumption \parencite[for examples see][]{Brandt2024}.